wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 This candle is a source of light.
 We’ve done pretty well on increasing our energy efficiency by moving from candles to incandescent light to LEDs.
 As developing countries mature, we expect their energy usage to increase, so with the pie growing, not only do we need our energy to go green, we also need to dramatically increase our efficiency everywhere else we use it.

 More surprising perhaps, this candle is a source of sustenance.
-You see, this candle is made from browned butter with rosemary and garlic infused.
+You see, this candle is made from rosemary and garlic infused browned butter.
 To reach a stable climate, we need to transform our entire system of food.
 For now, start by transforming this candle into a dip for your bread.

 <img height="300px" src="/blog/images/climatarian/butter.gif" />

-Over the course of this meal, we hope to give you culinary symbols to remember two key facets of the transformation we need – __decreasing the footprint of what we eat__, and __decreasing the footprint of what we don’t eat__.
+Over the course of this meal, we hope to give you gastronomic symbols to remember two key facets of the transformation we need – __decreasing the footprint of what we eat__, and __decreasing the footprint of what we don’t eat__.

 It turns out that those are two of the best means that we have to combat climate change!
-[Project Drawdown](https://drawdown.org/){:target="_blank"}, a non-profit that indexes our highest leverage climate solutions, lists two of our most impactful solutions as reducing food waste and eating plant-rich diets.
+[Project Drawdown](https://drawdown.org/){:target="_blank"}, a non-profit that indexes climate solutions, lists among our highest leverage solutions "reduced food waste" and "plant-rich diets".

 <img src="/blog/images/climatarian/drawdown.png" />